shussey/twit-ang2-type-node/README.md

 1. Clone the repo

-2. Cd to the root of the project and run 'npm install'
+2. Cd to the root of the project and run `npm install`

-3. Cd to the client subfolder and run 'npm install'
+3. Cd to the client subfolder and run `npm install`

 4. Get developer API keys from Twitter

-5. Fillout the .env.template and copy it as ".env".
+5. Fillout the `.env.template` and copy it to `.env`.
 It should include the following keys:
 ```javascript
 TWITTER_CONSUMER_KEY=your_key_here
 TWITTER_CONSUMER_SECRET=your_key_here